Lesson 14

 St. Paul provides a reminder that Jesus “saved you.”
 He not only saved you from eternal death, but He saved you for eternal life, eternal life in and with him.
 Without Jesus there is no other life.
 Everyone saved become adopted sons and daughters of God.
 As such, you are to follow God’s design for holiness, not your own.

-So, when you are called by Jesus, does this mean that once you receive initial salvific grace, you then go skipping along your merry way and say, “thanks Jesus, I’ll see you later when it’s all over!?”
+When you are called by Jesus, does this mean that once you receive initial salvific grace from the sacraments, you fee to go skipping along your merry way and say, “thanks Jesus, I’ll see you later when it’s all over!?”
 No way!
 You stay with Him, for without Him you can do nothing!
-The true disciple of Christ continues to submit themselves at every moment to the will and grace of God.
-God’s grace is obtained through the frequency of the Sacraments which includes worship and prayer.
+The true disciple of Christ submits themselves at every moment to the will and grace of God.
+The light of God’s grace[2] is obtained through the frequency of the Sacraments with worship and prayer, but also by living your life so that you bring the light of Christ to a darkened world.[3]

 5b Whoever remains in me and I in him will bear much fruit, because without me you can do nothing.
 (Jn 15:5)